 The shareholders sit at the apex of the hierarchy of any company.
-The Board of Directors acts on their behalf, to hold the management accountable for running the company in their interest.
+The Board of Directors acts on behalf of shareholders and other stakeholders, to hold the management accountable for running the company in their interest.
 However, the shareholders do not get to interact with the Directors and the management on a regular basis.
 The Annual General Meeting (AGM) is a yearly gathering of a company's shareholders.
 Prior to an AGM, the Annual Report of a company, containing, inter alia, information about the company's performance and strategy, is sent to the shareholders, to facilitate informed discussions.
 Also, shareholders with voting rights, vote on the resolutions presented to them.